 Castellina in Chianti

 Then we walked around the edge of town and took some pictures of the views and the town itself.

 In 2016 my sister, niece and I had planned an afternoon of strolling and shopping in Castellina after lunch in a vineyard nearby.
 Unfortunately it started raining just as we finished lunch and was pouring when we got to Castellina.
 We still parked and went into the centro, running in and out of stores picking up wine, fruit, cheese and bread which we took back to the hotel for a dinner on our terrace.
 Dinner was great but we were very bummed not to be able to do our usual strolling, shopping and sipping.

-After our lunch in Gaiole we all manned up and rode our bikes to Radda stopping first at Ceramiche Rampini (see Monuments and Museums blog.)
+After our lunch in Gaiole we all manned up and rode our bikes to Radda stopping first at Ceramiche Rampini (see Museums, monuments and interesting sights post.)

 I thought it was delightful despite the clouds and rain.
 We took lots of photos around town and especially from the overlook on the edge of town which provides gorgeous vistas of the Chianti countryside.

-So I made sure to bring my sister here in 2010 and like me she loved the vistas as well as the charm of the town itself.
+So I made sure to bring my sister here in 2010 and she loved the views as well as the charm of the town itself.

-In 2014 my sister and I, my niece and her friends came here after we had been to Badia a Coltibuono (see Vineyards and Enotecas blog).
-As I mentioned in another blog (Where to Stay) we had had way too much to drink the night before and needed the walk around the grounds of Badia to get rid of our hangovers.
+In 2014 my sister and I, my niece and her friends came here after we had been to Badia a Coltibuono (see Vineyards, wineries and enotecas post).
+As I mentioned in my Where to stay post, we had had way too much to drink the night before and needed the walk around the grounds of Badia to get rid of our hangovers.

 My sister, niece and I made a brief visit in September 2016.
 We had reservations for lunch at a vineyard west of Castellina and decided to visit Radda first.
 At that point it was a beautiful day and we enjoyed checking out the shops and the usual photo ops.